-High strength award-winning Collagen Shots drink with skin-firming antioxidants and vitamins.
+High strength award-winning Collagen Shots supplement with skin-firming antioxidants and vitamins.

 10,000 mg hydrolysed marine collagen, hyaluronic acid, acai berry super antioxidant, combined with vitamin B3, B5, C with zinc and copper.

 This unique combination stimulates collagen synthesis, strengthens connective tissue and vascular health, which in turn boosts blood flow and hydrates the skin.
 Within a matter of weeks, skin tone appears smoother, firmer and plumper.

 The collagen we use has a unique amino acid profile which is formulated by Rejuvenated to increase the production of collagen naturally.
 These youth-boosting ingredients work together to smooth, plump and firm the skin, boost the digestive system and strengthen hair and nails.